AdaCore/gnatstudio/docs/users_guide/extending.rst

 Once the user specified the switches to use for the external tool, it can be spawned from a menu item or by pressing a key.
-Both cases are described in an XML customization file, as described previously, and both execute what GPS calls an action, a set of commands defined by an :file:`<action>` tag.
+Both cases are described in an XML customization file, as described previously, and both execute what GNAT Studio calls an action, a set of commands defined by an :file:`<action>` tag.

 .. _Chaining_commands: